wzzhmo/PowerShell-system-dashboard/README.md

-first off all oper powershell
+first off all open powershell
 2 - open settings
 3 - open json file
-4 - delete all and paste whats in my Terminal and save 5 - put this command in powershell (New-Item -Path $profile.CurrentUserAllHosts -Type File -Force) 6 - install fastfetch using this command (winget install fastfetch) 7 - go to c/users/username/ and create a new folder .config 8 - lift click mark it hidden apply and ok
+4 - delete all and paste whats in my Terminal and save 5 - put this command in powershell   New-Item -Path $profile.CurrentUserAllHosts -Type File -Force 6 - install fastfetch using this command   winget install fastfetch 7 - go to c/users/username/ and create a new folder name .config 8 - lift click mark it hidden apply and ok
 9 - inside .config make a folder name fastfetch
 10 - add my config.jsonc and hm.txt